Village of Blyth

 3. Good eats

 The Queens Bakery (A) has a wall full of local artwork for sale as well as delicious baked goods and light lunch and dinner menu options.
 Other dining options while in Blyth include Part II Bistro (B), Trip Advisor’s #1 Best Overall Restaurant in Ontario!
-(2015), Cowbell Brewing Company (C), a unique Canadian destination craft brewery and The Blyth Inn (D), known as “The Boot” to locals.
+(2015, 2016, 2017 and 2018), Cowbell Brewing Company (C), a unique Canadian destination craft brewery and The Blyth Inn (D), known as “The Boot” to locals.

 If you’re really searching for an authentic local experience, book one of the Country Suppers, home-cooked meals prepared and served by local community organizations, available through the Blyth Festival Box Office.